geo-mak/omnimap/README.md

 }
 ```

-### Create a new OmniMap using the literal syntax
+### Create a new OmniMap using the declarative syntax
-The literal syntax consists of a list of key-value pairs separated by a colon `:` and enclosed in curly braces `{}`.
+The declarative syntax consists of a list of key-value pairs separated by a colon `:` and enclosed in curly braces `{}`.
 ```rust
 use omni_map::map;